-From the continuing impact of the global pandemic to the ever-increasing importance of ‘transparency technology’ and sustainable practices, the food industry has its work cut out for it in 2021.
+From the continuing impact of the global pandemic to spiralling effects of Russian military involvement in Ukraine on food prices, the food industry has its work cut out for it in 2022.
 It’s become even more important that businesses navigate multiple supply chains with food manufacturing software.

-So if you have a thirst for knowledge, here’s all you need to know about food industry trends for 2021.
+Here’s what you need to know about food industry trends for 2022.

 Perhaps one of the most significant trends to arise out of Covid-19 is the desire of consumers to understand more about where their food comes from.
 While tracing the origin of a food source and viewing transparent information about its manufacturing process has certainly grown over recent years – there’s no doubt the pandemic has sped up consumer demand for this.
-A trend survey released late last year identified that six out of 10 consumers are interested in knowing about their food’s origin.
+A recent survey identified that six out of 10 consumers are interested in knowing about their food’s origin.

 But obviously, the difference between pre-Covid and now is that this push has been largely driven by issues of safety in food manufacturing and the supply chain, and also protection of food industry workers.
 However, there is still an increasing appetite (excuse the pun) for this knowledge to enable consumers to buy from food suppliers who value things such as ethical and responsible ingredient sourcing, and fair pay of their workers.